software-students-fall2023/4-containerized-app-exercise-team-team-team-team-team-team/README.md

 }
 ```

-Replace the text `YOUR_API_TOKEN_HERE` leaving the quotes.
+Replace the text `YOUR_API_TOKEN_HERE` with the API token you copied from Hume inside of the quotes.
 When done save the file and exit it.

 Once done with that you need to go to the root directory `4-containerized-app-exercise-team-team-team-team-team-team/` create a file called `.env` and in that file copy and paste the following text: